-I have worked almost exclusively in the Malawian travel industry for 3 years now and I have traveled to so many beautiful places.
-I have experienced raw and refined Malawi.
-I have seen the most unreal breathtaking sunsets and yet there have been some places that have simply been elusive.
-So, I am putting them on my bucket as a reminder to save money and discover Malawi.
+I have worked in the Malawian travel industry for 7 years now and I have traveled to so many beautiful places.
+I have experienced raw and refined Malawi, I have seen the most unreal breathtaking sunsets and yet there have been some places that have simply been elusive.
+So, I am putting them on my bucket list as a reminder to save money and discover Malawi.

 Sigh, if only I could fly there (you can I just can’t afford it) just the thought of spending hours on the ancient Ilala leaves my stomach in knots.
 But I have recently received an opportunity to travel to Likoma island for their yearly island festival and I am going to take it.
 It is after all the best way to experience Likoma.
 I mean seven days of, sightseeing, music concert, island parade, traditional dances, food festival, historical sites visit (hello St. Peter’s Cathedral) water sports competitions and snorkeling?
 Yes please!

 The only way I personally live on the edge is by going on safaris, nothing gets your adrenaline pumping like coming face to face with an elephant or a herd of buffalo.
 Run and Repopulated by African Parks Majete is my favourite Game Reserve in Malawi, being just an hour forty-five minutes out of Blantyre it is perfect for a day trip.
 But I am prepared to sell my kidney for a night at Mkulumadzi, I mean what is this lodge doing being so luxurious in the middle of the jungle for?
 Picture this river cruises, game drives, private pool, dine under the stars even sleep under the stars (if you want) and a bottle of champagne on arrival!

 Satemwa Tea Estate